duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - Nonce
 - Transaction type

-This table is used for analyzing transaction patterns, gas usage, value transfers, and overall network activity on arbitrum.
+This table is used for analyzing transaction patterns, gas usage, value transfers, and overall network activity on Blast.

 {% enddocs %}

 {% docs arbitrum_traces_doc %}

-The `arbitrum.traces` table contains records of execution steps for transactions on the arbitrum blockchain.
+The `arbitrum.traces` table contains records of execution steps for transactions on the Blast blockchain.
 Each trace represents an atomic operation that modifies the state of the Ethereum Virtual Machine (EVM).
 Key components include:

 - Transaction hash
 - Block number and timestamp